 As of October 31, 2020, we own granted patents and patent applications covering the composition of matter of our lead TCR bispecific therapeutic candidate, tebentafusp, and required intermediates in the preparation of tebentafusp.
 The patent claims extend to cover additional TCR variants with similar biological properties in addition to the specific candidate sequence.
 Granted patents have been obtained in major territories including two in the United States and 28 in foreign jurisdictions, including Europe (including United Kingdom, France, Germany, Italy, Spain, Ireland, Denmark and the Netherlands), Australia, Canada, China, Hong Kong, Japan, Mexico, Eurasia and South Africa.
 These granted patents are expected to expire in 2030, subject to further patent term adjustments, patent term extensions and/or supplementary protection certificates.
-Further pending patent applications, including one pending U.S. patent application, nine pending foreign patent applications and one PCT patent application, and a granted foreign patent, cover the expected dosing regimen and formulation of tebentafusp.
-Any pending U.S. or foreign patent applications or any U.S. non-provisional patent applications or foreign patent applications timely filed based on the PCT patent application, if granted, could extend patent protection to 2037 and 2040, respectively excluding any additional term for patent term adjustments or patent term extensions.
+Further protection may be achieved if further pending patent applications covering the expected label dosing regimen and formulation of tebentafusp are granted.
+The dosing regimen patent applications include one pending in the United States and nine pending in foreign jurisdictions, including Europe, Australia, Brazil, Canada, China, Japan, Mexico, Russia and South Africa.
+The formulation patent family currently includes one pending PCT patent application.
+If granted the dosing regimen patent application family would expire in 2037 and any U.S. non-provisional or foreign patent applications timely filed based on the formulation PCT application family would expire in 2040, each excluding any additional term for patent term adjustments or patent term extensions.